hanmacrad2/SuperSpreadingEpidemicsMCMC/README.md

 library(vioplot)
 ```

+Use the SuperspreadingEpidemicsMCMC package to simulate epidemics from the models, visualise the time series, fit the models to the data and infer the parameters using MCMC

 ```r

 #Simulate data from each model of length 50 days and basic reproduction number R0 set to 2.0